jpontigob/text_mining_reliability/README.md

-# text_mining_reliability
+# Text Mining Reliability

-A guide to relating related faults from a finite group of faults of any kind, for example in an airplane or mining truck
+*A guide to relating related faults from a finite group of faults of any kind, for example in an airplane or mining truck*